aaronmsoto/sustainability-demos/carbon-accounting-demos/demo01-aws-carbon-data-lake/README.md

 ### Step 03-C: View Transformed Data in Amazon S3

-We can also go view the physical data files that were created in Amazon S3 in an efficiency parquet format that is both partitioned and compressed.
+We can also go view the physical data files that were created in Amazon S3 in an efficient parquet format that is both partitioned and compressed.

 Use the [S3 Console](https://s3.console.aws.amazon.com/s3/home) to navigate to your bucket and then go within the folder specified as the **external_location** within your above CTAS query.\
 eg: navigate to s3://YOURBUCKETNAME/TRANSFORMED/ridesdetail/